 Food and Environmental Security

-- Scottish Land & Estates believes that CAP post 2014 must direct funding to the provision of both food and environmental security.
+Scottish Land & Estates believes that the CAP must direct funding to the provision of both food and environmental security.
 It is essential that environmental challenges are addressed both now and in the future.

 Ecosystem Approach to Conservation: